Factbox: Latest on the worldwide spread of the coronavirus

 https://agency.reuters.com/en/copyright.html

-Reuters Japan Health United States Asia India Russia Europe Africa Egypt European Union Norway Czech Republic Thailand Middle East Singapore Tunisia US New York South Africa United Arab Emirates Sweden
+Reuters Japan Health Asia India Russia Europe Africa Egypt European Union Norway Czech Republic Thailand Middle East Singapore Tunisia South Africa United Arab Emirates Sweden